IDMNYU/dynamicwebappsfall18/01_Sept4_Class1/day1.md

 * What are we doing in this class?

+* Learning Goals:
+  * Why am I in this class?
+Why have I chosen to be sitting here NOW?

+  * What do I hope I will learn?

+  * What are my goals?

+  * What content do I think will help me accomplish my learning goals?

 * Go over syllabus & class requirements.
 This is a contract between students + professor, so it is important we're all on the same page!

 * Javascript Assessment